python-versioneer/python-versioneer/README.md

   useful to throw an exception in setup.py if this is set, to avoid e.g. creating tarballs with a version string of "unknown".

+If the underlying VCS supports it and that information is available, this will also be included:

+* `['branch']`: A string with the VCS branch name the version was built on.

 Some variants are more useful than others.
 Including `full-revisionid` in a bug report should allow developers to reconstruct the exact code being tested (or indicate the presence of local changes that should be shared with the developers). `version` is suitable for display in an "about" box or a CLI `--version` output: it can be easily compared against release notes and lists of bugs fixed in various releases.
+Augmenting that with the `branch` information if it is available will give additional hints during bug reporting what kind of setup a user was running.

 The installer adds the following text to your `__init__.py` to place a basic version in `YOURPROJECT.__version__`: